vnspoj/vnspoj.github.io/wiki/algebra/euclid-algorithm.md

 title: Euclidean algorithm for computing the greatest common divisor
 ---

-# Euclidean algorithm for computing the greatest common divisor

 Given two non-negative integers $a$ and $b$, we have to find their **GCD** (greatest common divisor), i.e. the largest number which is a divisor of both $a$ and $b$.
 It's commonly denoted by $\gcd(a, b)$.
 Mathematically it is defined as: